thimabru1010/cardiac_prediction/README.md

-# chest CT CAC score estimate
+# Chest CT CAC score estimate

 This repository aim to estimate the CAC score of a chest CT non-gated exam.